 Under the Proposed Action, the increase in impervious surfaces in the immediate area would affect stormwater drainage and could potentially affect downstream topography and soils due to slight changes in direction and/or volume of stormwater.
-These effects are expected to be minimized through compliance with the requirements under EISA Section 438 and EO 13834.
+These effects are expected to be minimized through compliance with the requirements under Section 438 of the Energy Independence Security Act (EISA) and EO 13834.